Thoughts & Reflections on My EMC at INSEAD

 My cohort consisted of 36 people from 18 nations with an average age of 43 years, 50% women and 50% men.

-I sensed to understand that every single one of them had their own story, their motivation to be here just at this precise moment in time.
+I sensed that every single one of them had their own story, their motivation to be there just at this precise moment in time.

 In a way, I felt that we had all come together in search of finding something else in life, questioning it and ourselves.
 This common ground triggered a profound awareness.

-I wanted to learn and grow in an international environment with different cultures and with a clinical and academic approach – yet being made aware that, apart from the cognitive, left part of the brain, there is the right part which I would want to awaken even further.
+I wanted to learn and grow in an international environment with different cultures and with a clinical and academic approach – yet being made aware that, apart from the cognitive left part of the brain, there is the right part which I wanted to awaken even further.

 It filled me with intention and attention.

 My aspiration and the energy within me drew my inner self to learn, be open, grow and be creative.
-I recognised that this is the place where I wanted to be – be engaged, study, listen, hear, speak, participate and be silent.
-Taking it all in like a sponge finding my way of ‘Coaching and Consulting for Change’ as I go along, with people who also take this journey and will probably be there for the rest of my life.
+I recognised that this is the place where I wanted to be – engaged, studying, listening, hearing, speaking, participating and also be silent.
+Taking it all in like a sponge and finding my way along with people who also took this journey and would probably be there for the rest of my life.
 It felt a bit like ‘Alice in Wonderland’.